-- A copy of your "Semester Summary Log" for hours completed from September-December to Ayshia amoua@lclark.edu in the CTSP office. - Please note, December hours may be reported with Spring semester hours. - o On Taskstream, upload a copy of each of your supervisee evaluations and accompanying signed Signature and Goal forms. - Complete a MCFT 582 course evaluation through link sent from L&C Research and Assessment office
+- A copy of your "Semester Summary Log" for hours completed from May -August to CTSP Office Staff (ctsp@lclark.edu) in the CTSP office. - Please note, August hours may be reported with summer term hours. - On Taskstream, upload a copy of your supervisee evaluations from internship and externship and accompanying signed signature and goals forms. - Complete a MCFT 582 course evaluation through a link sent from the L&C Research and Assessment office